 The Serapeum: the mystery of the Apis bull cult

-The Serapeum of Saqqara is a maze of astonishing catacombs where sacred Apis bulls were laid to rest in massive sarcophagi weighing up to 80 tons!
+The Serapeum of Saqqara is a maze of catacombs where sacred Apis bulls were laid to rest in massive sarcophagi weighing up to 80 tons!

 Once below, you find yourself winding through burial galleries with ancient hieroglyphs carved into granite and limestone tombs.

 Egyptians believed the Apis bull was an incarnation of the god Ptah and gained immortality upon its death.

 The bulls were worshipped as gods at the temple of Ptah in Memphis, and when their royal reign was over, they were mummified and moved in grand procession to the underground tombs.

 Discovered in 1851 by Auguste Mariette, the Serapeum was an active burial site from 1390 - 1352 BC to 30 BC.